Nihilantropy/committy/docs/COMMIT_CONVENTION.md

 a more efficient B-tree traversal.
 ```

-## 4. Implementation Guidelines for AutoCommit
+## 4. Implementation Guidelines for Committy

 The AI-powered commit message generator should: